Gun (video game): Plot

 With Hollister dead, Cole and Soapy make their way to the riverboat, only to be ambushed by Magruder's riders.
 Cole defeats them, then they are attacked by Reed.
 After a long gunfight with the psychopathic preacher, Cole kills Reed in retribution for murdering Jenny and he and Soapy discover that the item Magruder had been hunting for is a part of the golden Cross of Coronado which shows the route to Quivira.
 Cole realizes that the other piece is held by Many Wounds, the Apache Chieftain.
 Cole and Soapy travel through the Badlands to the Apache Camp, where Many Wounds reveals that Cole is Apache.
-Many Wounds explains that his father and many other innocent villagers, were murdered by Magruder and his soldiers during their original search for the Cross of Coronado during the Civil War.
+Many Wounds explains that his father and many other innocent villagers, were murdered by Magruder and his soldiers during their original search for the Cross of Coronado during the American Civil War.
 They are then once again ambushed by Magruder's men on their way to a mountain top Many Wounds told them of.
 Upon reaching the peak and using the Cross, they learn that Quivira is hidden inside a mountain, above where Magruder had been digging for it.

 However, Magruder's militia discover their location, and attack them.
 Soapy is captured and tortured by Magruder, and is forced to reveal Quivira was above him all along.
 Magruder returns to his mine to find the City of Gold, while Cole fights his way down the mountain to save Soapy.
 Cole then kills Magruder's henchman Dutchie and his men, and captures Magruder's armored train.
 Clay and Cole then use the train to break into Magruder's Mine, which is then attacked by a joint force of Resistance fighters and Apache warriors.
 Fighting their way into the mines, Cole finally confronts Magruder inside Quivira.
 The two then furiously battle inside the Lost City, with Cole eventually overcoming the ruthless tyrant and causing the mountain to begin to collapse.
 Cole leaves Magruder with his leg trapped under a rock to be crushed by the crumbing mountain while he escapes the Lost City with the help of Many Wounds.
 Then, with Magruder dead and Quivira lost for good, Cole tells Many Wounds that their fathers can finally rest in peace.